outmoded/hapijs.com/lib/tutorials/caching.md

     port: 8000
 });
 ```
+**Listing 4** Defining catbox clients

 In Listing 4, we've defined two catbox clients; mongoCache and redisCache.
 Including the default memory cache created by hapi, there are three available cache clients.
-You can replace default client by omitting `name` property. `partition` property tells adapter how cache should be named (`'catbox'` by default).
+You can replace the default client by omitting the `name` property when registering a new cache client. `partition` tells the adapter how cache should be named ('catbox' by default).
 In case of [mongoDB](http://www.mongodb.org/) it is database name and in case of [redis](http://redis.io/) it is used as key prefix.

 ### Policy

 [Policy](https://github.com/hapijs/catbox#policy) is high-level interface that you will be using.
-Lets pretend we are dealing with something more complicated than adding two numbers and we want to cache the results. [server.cache](http://hapijs.com/api#servercacheoptions) method creates new [policy](https://github.com/hapijs/catbox#policy), which is than used in handler.
+Lets pretend we are dealing with something more complicated than adding two numbers and we want to cache the results. [server.cache](http://hapijs.com/api#servercacheoptions) creates a new [policy](https://github.com/hapijs/catbox#policy), which is than used in the route handler.

-**Listing 5** Using server.cache method
 ```javascript
 var add = function (a, b, next) {